KingdomOfFinland/Simple-Engine/README.md

 **ACCOUNT FILE SAVE WAY**
 for this to work, please in the account maker/logger click export json, the json will save your profile info.

+Browser done, cannot share it via github [github limits at 25mb, the browser deb is around ~220mb] , get the deb here:
+[Browser .deb]
+Windows Vista & Above will get support to this browser, soon.
+When the windows executable browser is done, i will give you all the access via drive [again, the file size limit in github] the drive link wil be here:
+[Drive WIN link here]

+drive and my wifi isnt behaving so... grab the drive file later, and the drive links for the .deb will come tomorrow.